 Housing Crisis on the Island

-With median home prices over $1 million dollars, the biggest challenge for anyone seeking to live on the island is simply finding a reasonable place to live.
+With the estimated 2022 median home prices over $2 million dollars, buying a house is not an option for most of the people who come to work on the island.
+The biggest challenge for anyone seeking to live on the island is simply finding a reasonable place to live.
 While there are some affordable housing developments, those seeking to live full time on the island need to diligently search out potential options.
-As long as you’re ready to research options, you can eventually find a place!

 Martha’s Vineyard Pricing

 Due to the island’s location, most items will have higher prices.
 Everything from heat, electricity, and food will cost a greater amount than it would on the mainland.
-The average price for a gallon of milk in the United States is about $3.31.
-On the island, a gallon of milk averages at $4.20.
-The same rates will apply to most products or services.
+Most marketable items on the Vineyard have to be transported from the mainland so transportation costs will be factored in.

 The Island in the Off-Season

 You’ve probably heard that many of the shops and restaurants on Martha’s Vineyard close in the off season, and you may be worried that the seasonal closures leave little to do on the island.
 While visions of tumbleweeds blowing through the empty island streets may have crossed your mind, there’s plenty of things to do for year-round residents.